Secure access service edge

-A secure access service edge (SASE) is technology used to deliver wide area network (WAN) and security controls as a cloud computing service directly to the source of connection (user, device, Internet of things (IoT) device, or edge computing location) rather than a data center.
+A secure access service edge (SASE) (also secure access secure edge) is technology used to deliver wide area network (WAN) and security controls as a cloud computing service directly to the source of connection (user, device, Internet of things (IoT) device, or edge computing location) rather than a data center.
 It uses cloud and edge computing technologies to reduce the latency that results from backhauling all WAN traffic over long distances to one or a few corporate data centers, due to the increased movement off-premises of dispersed users and their applications.
-This also helps organizations support dispersed users and their devices with digital transformation and application modernization initiatives.
+This also helps organizations support dispersed users.

 Security is based on digital identity, real-time context, and company and regulatory compliance policies, rather than a security appliance like a firewall.
 A digital identity may be attached to anything from a person to a device, cloud service, application software, IoT system, or any computing system.

-The term was coined in 2019 by marketing analyst firm Gartner.
+The term was coined in 2019 by market analyst, Neil MacDonald of Gartner.